The Peatland Code

 Trees and forests can mitigate climate change through sequestering carbon.
 Woodland creation, therefore, provides an attractive option for companies, organisations and individuals wishing to reduce their carbon footprint while also delivering a range of other environmental and social benefits.

-The Woodland Carbon Code (WCC) is the voluntary standard for woodland creation projects and sets out robust requirements for voluntary carbon sequestration projects that incorporate core principles of good carbon management as part of sustainable forest management.
+Our aim is to work to the highest standards.
+With that in mind, we look at using methodolgy such as in the Woodland Carbon Code.
+It is a voluntary standard for woodland creation projects and sets out robust requirements for voluntary carbon sequestration projects that incorporate core principles of good carbon management as part of sustainable forest management.
 Landowners and their successors in title commit to a permanent change of land use to woodland.
 Independent validation and verification to this standard provide assurance and clarity about the carbon savings of these sustainably managed woodlands.